 "Has Paris reopened for travel?"

-coronavirus crisis, read this before making plans.
+the wake of COVID-19, read this before making plans.

 ABOVE: To minimize your exposure to coronavirus,